Fluid Models

 — TypeArtificialViscosityMonaghan(; alpha, beta=0.0, epsilon=0.01)

-Artificial viscosity by Monaghan ([9], [10]), given by
+Artificial viscosity by Monaghan ([9], [10]).

 Keywords